eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/22-connect-react-app-to-a-serverless-backend-deployed-with-cdk-and-fix-cors-issues.md

 **[📹 Video](https://egghead.io/lessons/aws-connect-react-app-to-a-serverless-backend-deployed-with-cdk-and-fix-cors-issues)**

 Let's connect our backend to a frontend react application.
 Download the `frontend` directory from [here](https://github.com/tlakomy/egghead-aws-cdk-workshop).

-Your root directory should look like this:
+Your root directory should now look like this:
 ```
 .
 ├── frontend